SAP-samples/teched2021-DEV164/exercises/1_SetupTrial/README.md

 In this section you will learn how to register to a trial tenant in SAP Business Technology Platform with SAP Workflow Management booster.

-## 1 Onboard to SAP Business Technology Platform Trial
+# 1 - Onboard to SAP Business Technology Platform Trial<a name="onboard-to-sap-business-technology-platform-trial"></a>

-### Create Trial account in BTP

 1. Click on the button **Try for free** on the Free Trials page of SAP Business Technology Platform: [https://www.sap.com/products/business-technology-platform/free-trials.html](https://www.sap.com/products/business-technology-platform/free-trials.html)